 • Red onion: I love the subtle bite that raw red onion adds to homemade salads.
 You could also use shallots in their place.
 If you don’t like or can’t have onions, feel free to omit them.

 • Flat-leaf parsley: The flavor of fresh parsley pairs well with the other ingredients in this pasta salad.
-If you don’t have fresh herbs, feel free to omit them.
+Fresh basil is also lovely.

 5 stars (3 ratings)